Pavankumar-Bishnu/Excel-Project/README.md

-# SALES PERFORMANCE - DATA ANALYSIS ( 2018 TO 2020 )
+# 🛒 SALES PERFORMANCE - DATA ANALYSIS ( 2018 TO 2020 )
+Interactive dashboard creation - using EXCEL
 > **Purpose of the data set**       :
 - This is a sales and financial performance dataset containing transaction-level records.
 - It includes details on products, countries, customer segments, and discounts.